darkharasho/AutoMancer/README.md

 ## Notes

-- Hotkeys toggle the automation globally and can be changed in the UI.
+- Hotkeys toggle the automation globally and can be changed via set-hotkey popups.
 - Intervals (default 100ms) and keys can be adjusted in the UI.
 - Set `AUTOMANCER_DISABLE_GPU=1` before launching if you need to disable hardware acceleration.
 - On macOS the window uses vibrancy instead of Mica and the title is offset to avoid overlapping system controls.